Xanax (Alprazolam) Detox: Withdrawal Symptoms and Treatment Options

 Medically Assisted Xanax Detox

-Medically assisted detox allows individuals who need to detox from Xanax to do so under the supervision and guidance of healthcare professionals.1 In a medically supervised Xanax detox program, individuals are provided with medical and psychological support to help manage and treat withdrawal symptoms of alprazolam and make the process as comfortable and safe as possible.
+In a medically supervised Xanax detox program, individuals are provided with medical and psychological support to help manage and treat withdrawal symptoms of alprazolam and to make the process as comfortable and safe as possible.

 During medically assisted detox at our inpatient rehab in Oxford, MS, individuals are monitored 24/7 to ensure their health safety.
 This enables staff to respond to any potential complications or emergencies quickly.

-If you or a loved one is struggling with dependence on or addiction to Xanax, there are effective and safe options to help get you on the road to recovery.
+If you or a loved one is struggling with dependence on or addiction to Xanax, there are effective and safe options to help you start the road to recovery.
 At Oxford Treatment Center, our team of addiction treatment specialists provide evidence-based addiction-focused healthcare to get you through detox and beyond.

 Was this page helpful?